saucey/angular2/README.md

 ### Guidelines and Coding standards

-* Since our main platform is Drupal, we follow the code standards of community: [https://www.drupal.org/coding-standards](https://www.drupal.org/coding-standards).
+* Since our main platform is Drupal, we follow the code standards of community: [https://www.drupal.org/coding-standards](https://www.drupal.org/coding-standards);
   Main rules that we need to follow are described below:
-	* Indentation with 2 spaces and no tab allowed.
+	* Indentation with 2 spaces and no tab allowed;
-    * With the project we have also an hidden file .editorconfig for editor standards.
+    * With the project we have also an hidden file .editorconfig for editor standards;
 * This README file is wrote with Markdown syntax.
-If you are not familiar, please [visit the tutorial page of Atlassian](https://bitbucket.org/tutorials/markdowndemo).
+If you are not familiar, please [visit the tutorial page of Atlassian](https://bitbucket.org/tutorials/markdowndemo);
+* Code into JavaScript files need to be encapsulated.
+Best way is showed in **src/assets/scripts/toolkit.js**;
+* For folders **src/components** and **src/widgets** there is the markdown support for documentation of single html document.
+Is enough create an .md extra files with the same name of the html file to have the documentation/comments support inside the out tool.

 ## Summary of setup dev environment